ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 This improves the readability and performance of our applications which is of great importance to Ordina.

 ## Frontend
-Front-end courses included html/css/javascript, buildtools, typescript and Angular.
+Frontend courses included HTML/CSS/JavaScript, build tools, TypeScript and Angular.

 #### Build tools:
 In this course, we started off with Node.js and its features like asynchronous and event emitters.
 NPM and other package managers were